csc-training/summerschool/background_knowledge.md

 ## C

 Here is an example C code `test.c` containing elements that are expected to be familiar.

+If you want to refresh your C knowledge, please check, for example, [this C tutorial](https://www.w3schools.com/c/).

 ```cpp
 #include <stdio.h>